matveynator/matveynator/README.md

-- 👋 I’m @matveynator, a hobbyist programmer.
+- 👋 I am @matveynator — a hobbyist programmer, an enthusiastic dilettante, cultivating code the way one cultivates rare butterflies: patiently, curiously, and often off the approved paths.
-- 👀 I’m just a dust in the wind.
+- 👀 I am a fleeting grain of dust, briefly passing through the wind.
-- 🌱 I seek projects moved by curiosity, not profit — work that harms neither nature nor the spirit.
+- 🌱 I seek projects born of curiosity rather than profit, works that leave neither scars on nature nor fingerprints on the soul.
-- 📫 matveynator@gmail.com
+- 📫 Correspondence may be addressed to: matveynator@gmail.com

 <!---
 matveynator/matveynator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.